Teach Edge

 Teach Edge is built as an assessment workflow, not a standalone tool

-Teach Edge is a web-based platform designed to support the entire assessment cycle, not just the act of producing feedback.
+Teach Edge is a web-based platform designed to support the whole assessment cycle, not just the act of producing feedback.

 Class-level assignment and feedback, without copy-and-paste workflows